asuman315/asuman-sounds/README.md

 ### Stripe integration.
 I had two options - Prebuilt Stripe Checkout and stripe payment intents.
 The stripe checkout option is much easier to start with but it's less customisable.

 So it couldn't meet my needs.
-I went with stripe payment intents which though being more customisable, it has a steeper learning curve for working with its api.
+I went with stripe payment intents which though being more customisable, it has a steeper learning curve for working with its API.

 You can read more about the [stripe payment intents API](https://stripe.com/docs/payments/accept-a-payment?platform=web&ui=elements&html-or-react=react)